bighuang624/bighuang624.github.io/_pages/about.md

 Before coming to Westlake University, I obtained my degree of Bachelor of Engineering from [School of Computer Science](http://cs.whu.edu.cn/), [Wuhan University](https://www.whu.edu.cn/), majoring Software Engineering.

 Always look forward to **research interns** and cooperation opportunities.
-If you are interested. please don't hesitate to contact me.
+Feel free to reach out to me if you are interested.
 My email address is huangsiteng [at] westlake.edu.cn.
 {: .notice}

 Currently, I am also looking for **research assistants for MiLAB** as my collaborator.
 You can get more information about it [here](https://www.westlake.edu.cn/info/1301/3480.htm), and if you are interested in my research direction, please let me know it from the email.